nicolasfguillaume/Strategic-Business-Analytics-with-R/module4.md

 ```
 Pressure and Moisture are non-significant.
 Temperature is significant.

-### Question 2
-If you use as explanatory variables only the Pressure, Moisture and Temperature indices (hence removing the teams and providers information), which one of the following is correct?
+2/ If you use as explanatory variables only the Pressure, Moisture and Temperature indices (hence removing the teams and providers information), which one of the following is correct?

 ```r
 survreg2 <- survreg(dependantvars ~ pressureInd + moistureInd + temperatureInd, dist="gaussian",data=data)